timmyli25/iOS/Dangerous/ReadMe.txt

 Timmy Li
 Dangerous

+To get the app working again, go to Chicago Crime portal and register for your own app token.
+Then go and place that app token in CrimeUtilities.swift

 Testing:
 To test just build the app in Xcode as usual.
 You may have to use the simulator to simulate a location in Chicago.
 You can use Lat: 41.786505 and Long: -87.606142 for as an example.